The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Spell Speed is a double edged sword, particularly for healers.
 In a vacuum, spell speed is a powerful substat as it increases the frequency of auto attacks, the damage on damage over time (DoT) attacks, and the healing done from healing over time (HoT) spells, while also reducing your cast and recast time.
 In theory this last point means you can attack (cast) more often.
 However, it is important to note that there are two “tiers” to spell speed scaling: One of these tiers impacts your DoT/Hot and AA damage scaling, while the other is your GCD tier’s recast time.
 In BiS calculations, SPS melds are generally done to meet GCD tiers rather than the very small DoT/AA scaling tiers.

 For multiple reasons, the largest benefit of spell speed (GCD reduction) is also the greatest detriment.
 First, substats function as a “zero-sum game.”
 This means that any stats you put into Spell Speed are taken away from other damage gaining stats such as Determination, Critical Hit, and Direct Hit.
 Consider that the largest gain to spell speed is gaining GCDs to deal more damage.
-By reducing the impact of your other stats in favor of gaining more casts, you’re also directly increasing the DPS losses from losing casts due to movement, clipping, canceled casts, or boss mechanics.
+By reducing the impact of your other stats in favor of gaining more casts, you’re also directly increasing the dps losses from losing casts due to movement, clipping, canceled casts, or boss mechanics.
 It’s important to figure out if the additional casts netted from higher Spell Speed are offset by these other losses.
 As a result, optimizing higher spell speed requires much greater attention to positioning for mechanics to minimize unnecessary movement and canceled casts.
 It also requires more thorough planning of your GCDs and oGCDs to minimize clipping.

 The second reason is that casting GCD spells more often also means it may be necessary to have more piety to maintain your mana economy.
-Piety, while a very important stat for healers, is also the only “zero DPS” substat.
+Piety, while a very important stat for healers, is also the only “zero dps” substat.
 Again, recall that substats are a zero-sum game.
 Any stats put into piety are being taken directly from critical hit, determination, and direct hit.
-This means that if a spell speed meld or piece of gear forces you to add piety to compensate, you are likely taking an overall hit to your DPS vs utilizing another substat instead.
+This means that if a spell speed meld or piece of gear forces you to add piety to compensate, you are likely taking an overall hit to your dps vs utilizing another substat instead.

 Finally, reducing GCD can also create clipping issues for oGCD heavy classes.
 Scholar is in a unique situation where it is heavily reliant on oGCDs and reducing the GCD too significantly can create serious clipping concerns.
 As your GCD decreases, the time available to fit in double weaves also decreases, which can create clipping issues when double weaving oGCDs.
 Clipping your GCD is a direct potency loss, and if your spell speed tier means clipping is inevitable you will want to consider going with a slower GCD to make weaving more viable.